-The world of “cyber security” is a pretty confusing area, not only are there lots of terms describing similar items, but the big security companies (think Norton, AVG, Trend Micro, etc) use the wrong terms in their products to try and advertise their products!
-This article is going to clarify the terms a little bit.
+The world of “cyber security” can be confusing.
+There are a lot of terms describing similar things.
+But some big security companies use the wrong terms in their products to try and advertise their products!
+This blog will clarify the terms a little bit.

-Is the term used to describe any software with the intent to do malicious harm to your computer.
+This term is used to describe any software with the intent to do malicious harm to your computer.
 Viruses, Spyware, and Adware are all types of Malware.
-Software that slows down or inhibits the use of computer isn’t necessarily Malware.
+Software that slows down or inhibits the use of computers isn’t necessarily Malware.

 What are Viruses and why are we scared of them?

 Well, to fully comprehend this we must make one thing clear: viruses aren’t what people think they are.
 Malware is the correct term; Malware is any software having the intent to do malicious things to your computer (either hardware or software).

 A virus is a malware that “infects” files and duplicates itself, just like a virus in the human body!
 It may infect a system file that is run every time the computer turns on, so each time the computer turns on the virus gets activated and can start trying to spread itself more.
 Like a virus in the human body, the generalised goal of the virus is to survive!
 It may do other things while it’s there, but its primary aim is to survive, so they can be tricky to remove once they get in!

 Warning: Your computer may already be infected!
 Having a virus doesn’t mean that anything feels wrong with your computer; the best viruses are smart and silent.